Come to me all who are weary

 About 43% of those thinking of quitting cite the fact that they feel isolated and alone while attempting to serve God and their church.
 The COVID hangover affecting churches is affecting the spirit of our spiritual leaders.

 It is not just lingering COVID-related stress that causes isolation and loneliness.
-Thirty-eight percent cite deep political divisions in their church amongst congregants, with the two sides expecting the senior pastor to support their side in the dialogue.
+38% cite deep political divisions in their church amongst congregants and the two sides expecting the senior pastor to support their side in the dialogue.

+One side says: Doesn’t Jesus teach us to love our neighbors as ourselves?
+Why can’t we drape the church in Gay Pride flags?

 This sense of burnout and loneliness is particularly acute in our younger pastors aged 45 and under, where 46% think of giving up their ministry.
 Just 34% of those older than 45 are thinking of quitting.
 They are hanging on until they get their pension.